epam/osci-working-group/README.md

 Join the [OSCI Working Group](https://groups.google.com/g/osci-working-group) mailing list to receive community updates and be invited into our working group sessions.

-Read [the agenda and meeting notes](https://github.com/anausa4eva/community/tree/main/Monthly%20Meetings) to learn what we've covered in previous meetings, as well as where to find out more about upcoming events.
+Read the agenda and meeting notes in the [Discussions](https://github.com/epam/osci-working-group/discussions) to learn what we've covered in previous meetings, as well as where to find out more about upcoming events.

 ## 🌈 Community Meetings

 Each month we host public OSCI Working Group meetings virtually.
 On these calls we discuss OSCI-related topics, commercial organizations involvement in open source development and associated metrics and analysis of global contributions.

-Check out the [link](#osci_monthly_meetings) to learn more.
+Check out the [link](https://github.com/epam/osci-working-group/blob/5c5e2d0080bc7705187d8e2aee8de363874764c4/Monthly%20Meetings/OSCI%20Monthly%20Meetings.md) to learn more.

 ## 💼 License